+When you brainstorm, write your ideas as they come to you.
+Then organise your ideas by numbering them.
-Write a draft of the text using the ideas from the plan.
-Edit the draft by correcting any grammar, punctuation, spelling and format errors.
-See how the learner edited her draft speech in the example below.

-School farewell speech

-The Principal, Mr Duminy, honored guests, teachers, parents and, most importantly, the Grade 12s of 2013.

-Huge congratulations for the class of 2013.
-After a journey of so many years, we have achieved our stunning goal.

-This wonderful school has been our home for five years.
-I was talking to Mr Duminy earlier and he said that this matric group is one of the best classes in years.
-We are a credit to ourselves and our families.

-With gratitude in my heart I sincerely thank the Principal and the Grade 12 teachers.
+Step 3: Write and edit a draft text Write a draft of the text using the ideas from the plan.
+Edit the draft by correcting any grammar, punctuation, spelling and format errors. edited ech in School farewell speech AKE The Principal, Mr Duminy, honored guests, teachers, parents and, most importantly, the Grade 12s of 2013.
+She corrects spelling: honoured Huge congratulations for the class of 2013.
+After a journey of so many years, we have achieved our stunning goal. preposition: to This wonderful school has been our home for five years. \langle I was talking to Mr Duminy earlier and he said that this \langle $\left\langle \right.$ matric group is one of the best classes in years.
+We are a $\left. \right\rangle \left\langle \right\rangle$ credit to ourselves and our families. \langle With gratitude in my heart I sincerely thank the Principal $\langle \rangle$ and the Grade 12 teachers.
 I also thank all our parents and my fellow students.
-We shared one another's pain and successes successes.

-Here is one piece of advise.
+We shared one another's pain and successes successes. advice Here is one piece of advise .
 Shoot for the stars.
-There, your dreams will take you to a very special place where you can be the person you want to be.
+There, your She corrects spelling: successes dreams will take you to a very special place where you can • She corrects spelling: advice be the person you want to be.
 Thank you and good luck to everyone.

-She corrects spelling: honoured

-She corrects preposition: to

-She corrects spelling: successes

-She corrects spelling: advice